« i found i could say things with color and shapes that i couldn't say any other way. - things i had no words for. » ~ georgia o'keeffe

 great is the diversity of theoretical and practical models united under the term 'art therapy'.

-a certified art therapist and an accredited member of the french syndicate of art-therapists (nr: acc131015), caroline maby opens her studio to individual consultations, by appointment only.
+a certified art therapist and a member of the american art therapy association, caroline maby opens her studio to individual consultations, by appointment only.

 art holds the power to transform our life in depth.